 For immediate release: December 13, 2007

-DALLAS—The Federal Reserve Board of Governors has reappointed Herb Kelleher to the Federal Reserve Bank of Dallas board of directors.
-He will serve a three-year term beginning January 1, 2008.
-Kelleher was first appointed to the Dallas Fed board in January 2007.
+DALLAS—Joe Kim King of Brady has been elected by the Federal Reserve Bank of Dallas’ member banks to the Dallas Fed’s board of directors.
+He will serve a three-year term beginning Jan.
+1, 2008.

 Each Federal Reserve Bank has a nine-member board of directors.
 Three members represent commercial banks, three represent the public and three are appointed by the Board of Governors in Washington, D.C.